 We all spoil our pets with treats and food that they love.
-But, as the old adage goes, “An ounce of prevention is worth a pound of cure”.
-Achieving an appropriate balance in our pets’ diet is an important part of your pet’s overall physical fitness.
-Your Vetted vet can provide you with the appropriate tools and support to help assess your pet’s nutritional needs.
+But as the old adage goes, “An ounce of prevention is worth a pound of cure.”
+Achieving an appropriate balance in our pet's diet is an important part of maintaining overall health.
+Your Vetted vet provides you with the tools and support you need to help assess your pet’s nutritional needs.

-On our house call visits our vets ask you what you feed your pet.
-As we are in your home, you can bring the packaging to us so we can evaluate the nutritional content of your pet’s diet and whether it is a good idea to continue on it based on your pet’s lifestyle and risk factors.
+During your house call, your vet ask you what you feed your pet.
+While we're are in your home, you can even show us your pet's food so we can evaluate the nutritional content and help you determine whether it's a good choice based on your pet’s lifestyle and risk factors.

-For puppies and kittens, we help start them off on the right foot by getting them on a healthy diet and managing their intake as they grow.
+Additionally, we also help puppies and kittens get started on the right foot with a healthy diet and managed intake plan as they grow.

 Choosing the right food

 After speaking with you and performing a comprehensive physical exam, your veterinarian may recommend a specific dietary regimen for your pet, based on:

 If your pet needs to switch to a new diet, your vet will choose a diet that is carefully considered and specially formulated for their purpose.
 Your vet may recommend a prescription formula, a freshly cooked diet, and/or nutritional supplements to your pet’s existing regimen, based on your pet’s nutritional needs.

 Vetted also partners with a high-quality pet food company which offers freshly cooked diets, formulated by a veterinary nutritionist, delivered straight to your door.
 Your veterinarian will let you know if your pet could benefit from any of the diets offered.